Amortized Generation of Sequential Algorithmic Recourses for Black-box Models: Introduction

 \section{Introduction}

 Machine learning (ML) models are increasingly used to make predictions in systems that directly or indirectly impact humans.
 This includes critical applications like healthcare~\citep{medical-treatment-ml}, finance~\citep{credit-risk-ml}, hiring~\citep{hiring-ml}, and parole~\citep{parole-ml}.
-To understand ML models better and to promote the equitable impact of their deployment in society, it is necessary to assess stakeholders'---both expert~\citep{Holstein19:Improving} and layperson~\citep{Saha20:Measuring}---comprehension of and needs for general observability into their systems~\citep{poursabzi2021manipulating,ehsan2021expanding}.
-The nascent Fairness, Accountability, Transparency, and Ethics in machine learning (aka ``FATE ML'') community conducts research to develop methods to detect (and counteract) bias in ML models, develop techniques that make complex models explainable, and propose policies to advise and adhere to regulation of algorithmic decision-making.
-Here, we focus on black box model explainability.
+To understand ML models better and to promote their equitable impact in society, it is necessary to assess stakeholders'---both expert~\citep{Holstein19:Improving} and layperson~\citep{Saha20:Measuring}---comprehension of and needs for general observability into their systems~\citep{poursabzi2021manipulating,ehsan2021expanding}.
+The nascent Fairness, Accountability, Transparency, and Ethics in machine learning (aka ``FATE ML'') community conducts research to develop methods to detect (and counteract) bias in ML models, develop techniques that make complex models explainable, and propose policies to advise and adhere to the regulations of algorithmic decision-making (see \Cref{sec:background}).
+Here, we focus on ML model explainability.

 Research in explainable ML is bifurcated.
 One high-level approach aims to develop inherently interpretable models such as decision trees and linear models~\citep{Rudin19:Stop}.
-The downside to these models is their inability to achieve high accuracy on complicated tasks in computer vision and natural language processing.
-Another high-level approach aims to utilize existing complex classification techniques (such as deep neural networks), but to bolster them with surrogate models that can render their predictions and/or internal processes understandable~\citep{xai-survey2}.
+Another high-level approach aims to utilize existing complex classification techniques (such as deep neural networks) but to bolster them with surrogate models that can render their predictions and/or internal processes understandable~\citep{xai-survey2}.
 This is achieved through explaining models holistically (global explanation) or single predictions from the model (local explanation).
-Global explanation generally requires approximating complex models via interpretable surrogates, while local explanation methods largely approximate a local region around a complex decision boundary.